cissna/gite/README.md

     pass

 function format_git_commands(unformatted_git_commands_string):
-    # The LLM's response might include explanatory text, markdown code blocks, etc.
+    # The LLM output may include extra explanation, markdown formatting, or other noise.
-    # This function's job is to isolate only the commands themselves.
-    # It sends the raw LLM output to the quickest model with a simple instruction.
+    # This function sends that output to the quickest model, instructing:
+    #   - Only extract actual git commands.
+    #   - Return only the commands, each on its own line.
+    #   - Do not output any explanations, markdown, or formatting.

     formatted_string = send_to_LLM({
         system: "You are a parser.
 The user will provide text that contains one or more terminal commands, possibly surrounded by explanatory text or markdown formatting.